-I’m Siobhan, or known by my students as @mswaldock!
-I am a music educator and choral singer based in Surrey, British Columbia.
-I currently teach core music in the Surrey School District and am deeply passionate about creating meaningful and inclusive music education experiences for students.
+I’m Siobhan, or known by my students as Ms. Waldock!
+I am an elementary music educator based in Surrey, British Columbia.
+I am deeply passionate about creating meaningful and memorable experiences through culturally relevant and inclusive pedagogy.
+This website is a collection of current work as a teacher, and previous student work as an undergraduate and graduate student.

 “Music gives us a language that cuts across the disciplines, helps us to see connections and brings a more coherent meaning to our world.”